 Troubled by fine lines and wrinkles, sun damage, or unwanted facial or body hair?
 If so, a number of skin care products and non-surgical cosmetic procedures -- many of which can be performed during a lunch hour --may help.

 - Correct the sun-damage of aging.
 There are a variety of physician recommended skin care products available.
 These products are effective for correcting aging skin, sun-damaged skin, uneven pigmentation and acne, while offering superior skin rejuvenation capabilities.
 Products such as Retin-A can help reverse some of the effects of sun damage, and ingredients such as vitamin C minimize the adverse effects of oxygen radicals on the skin.
 Such skin care products have been scientifically shown to have a beneficial effect on aging skin.

 - Rejuvenate tired skin.
 Chemical peels, microneedling, micropens, and microdermabrasion offer state-of-the-art renewal of skin that is tired, dull-looking, or damaged.
 Patients emerge with smoother, softer and healthier-looking skin.
 Laser rejuvenation, intense pulsed light, radiofrequency, electrical, heat and low-level light devices are other techniques that can be used to refresh skin and correct some of the signs of aging.

 - Remove unwanted hair.
 Laser treatments remove hair more quickly, less painfully, and more reliably than even electrolysis.

 The Initial Cosmetic Surgery Consultation

 At the initial consultation for cosmetic surgery, your doctor will perform a detailed history, a physical exam, and a detailed analysis of the patient's area of concern.
-Photography and computer imaging may be performed and the results are shared with the patient to give him or her a clear picture of the planned changes.
+Photography and computer imaging may be performed and the results are shared with the patient to give them a clear picture of the planned changes.